 Elechi used his literary skills to enrich the lives of many.
 What will your legacy be?

 P.S: I finished reading Buchi Emecheta’s The Joys of Motherhood today.
 Since this year, I have also read Adichie’s The Thing Around Your Neck, Chigozie Obioma’s The Fishermen and Buchi Emecheta’s Second Class Citizen.
 I didn’t pay a dime for any of these books.
-I borrowed them from the local library here.
+I borrowed them from the local library here in Los Angeles.